 One of the most ubiquitous items in any home is a toothbrush.
 Very few people pay much attention to it and the choice to buy one is usually an afterthought.
-In spite of this, the humble toothbrush is one of your greatest defenses against gum diseases, tooth decay, and many other dental problems.
+The humble toothbrush, however, is one of your greatest defenses against gum diseases, tooth decay, and many other dental problems.
 How well your toothbrush protects you from dental diseases is determined by a variety of factors including what type of toothbrush you are using.
 Here are some factors to keep in mind when you are shopping for your next toothbrush.

 Type Of Bristles